 Cambrient vs.

-Defender is a solid baseline — included with M365, passes compliance audits, and catches known threats.
-But modern phishing attacks are designed to exploit its limitations.
-Defender doesn't follow links.
+Defender is a solid baseline.
+It is included with M365, passes compliance audits, and catches known threats.
+But modern phishing is designed to exploit its limits.
+Defender does not follow links.

 Safe Links rewrites the URL.
 It doesn't follow the chain.

 Microsoft's Safe Links checks the reputation of the first URL.
-Modern phishing routes through 2–5 intermediate clean domains before landing on the credential harvester.
+Modern phishing routes through 2 to 5 intermediate clean domains before landing on the credential harvester.
 The first hop always looks legitimate.
 Defender never looks past it.
 Cambrient's agents follow every hop, render every page, and evaluate content at each step.

 Run the simulation to watch Cambrient follow a redirect chain that Defender delivers cleanly.